 You may face a bit of issue with the conventional national bank like ‘Bank Of America’ Or ‘Chase’.
 They normally do NOT issue car loans for a tenure more than your H1B Visa’s validity.

 My suggestion is to contact local ‘Credit Unions’ as they are flexible in their lending policies.
 They are nothing but small financial institutions who are more state centered than the National.

 I know many people who got 5 year car loan financed from ‘Digital Credit Union‘ in MA within an hour and that too with H1B visa validity of only 3 years.

 If you are new to USA, your history would be zero.
 They would still give out a loan to you but with a higher interest rate.

 Cost Benefit Analysis of New Vs Old Car

 We assume the car to be a Honda Accord or its equivalent like Toyota Camry in this example.

 |Starting Mileage||10 miles||100,000 miles|

-And yes, do not make the mistake of assuming there would be no maintenance on Honda or Toyota used cars.
-I have heard it from many desi friends who are senior just by the virtue of coming to USA earlier than you.
+Do not make the mistake of assuming there would be no maintenance on used Honda or Toyota cars.

 Every used car needs maintenance.
 It depends on your luck on how big a hole it digs in your pocket.